LONG ARTICLE! 35 – 45 minute read:

 Put your goggles, ear muffler, and mask on, set the power planer to the shallowest cut, and place a weight on the blank (on the half of the board opposite to the one you will be working on) to hold it in place.
 At this point, the blank should be sitting bottom-side up.

 Run the planer along the edge of the blank in a single motion, from the bottom (tail) toward the top (nose), keeping it at a forty-five-degree angle to the stringer and always holding it flat against the blank.
 Work your way toward the stringer by moving from tail to nose, then from nose to tail.
-Try to make the bands overlap enough to be levelled but not too much that it will create ridges.
+Try to make the bands overlap enough to be leveled but not too much that it will create ridges.

-Once you approach the centre of the blank, feather the planer into the stringer, running it all the way down to and off one end of the nose/tail, paying extra attention so the blades don’t chip off the wood as the planer comes off the blank.
+Once you approach the center of the blank, feather the planer into the stringer, running it all the way down to and off one end of the nose/tail, paying extra attention so the blades don’t chip off the wood as the planer comes off the blank.
 Come back from the nose/tail and run the planer in a similar fashion, pushing it off the blank carefully.

 Repeat the same process with the other half of the bottom of the blank.
 Once you have taken one pass off the bottom, double-check how close you are to the desired thickness.
 If, for example, you estimate that another two passes are needed, do one more on the bottom then flip the blank around and work once on the deck.

-To adjust the nose and tail rocker, align an aluminium beam with the stringer, placing it right on the longitudinal centre of the blank.
-Measure the distance between the beam and the nose/tail with a T-square, using the shaper’s pencil to mark how much rocker you should mow.
 Then it is just a matter of running the planer on the nose/tail ends until you have reached the desired rocker.
 Make sure you always start from the same point (ideally 12 inches from the tip of the nose/tail, where the rocker begins), and that the planer exits the blank gently.
 It’s a good idea to use the low-cut setting in this step.

 Fine-tune the rocker with a Surform or a medium-grit sandpaper and sanding block.
 The ultimate goal is to achieve a smooth, seamless transition on the bottom curve.
 But be patient – it takes time and practice!